Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Normalizing Flows

 \subsubsection{Probability Density Distillation}

-Inverse autoregressive flows \cite{Kingma2016ImprovedVariationalInference} offer the ability to sample from an autoregressive model in parallel, however, training via max-likelihood is inherently sequential making this infeasible for high dimensional data.
-Probability density distillation \cite{Oord2018ParallelWaveNetFast} has been proposed as a solution to this where a second pre-trained autoregressive network which can perform density estimation in parallel is used as a `teacher' network while an IAF network is used as a `student' and mimics the teacher's distribution by minimising the KL divergence between the two distributions:
+Inverse autoregressive flows \cite{Kingma2016ImprovedVariationalInference} offer the ability to sample from an autoregressive model in parallel, however, training via maximum likelihood is inherently sequential making this infeasible for high dimensional data.
+Probability density distillation \cite{Oord2018ParallelWaveNetFast} has been proposed as a solution to this where a second pre-trained autoregressive network is used as a `teacher' network while an IAF network is used as a `student' and mimics the teacher's distribution by minimising the KL divergence between the two distributions:

 where $p_S$ and $p_T$ are the student's and teacher's distributions respectively, $H(p_S, p_T)$ is the cross-entropy between $p_S$ and $p_T$, and $H(p_S)$ is the entropy of $p_S$.
-Crucially, this never requires the student's inverse function to be used allowing it can computed entirely in parallel.
+Crucially, this never requires the student's inverse function to be used allowing it to be computed entirely in parallel.